jwelch92/todo-or-else/README.md

 - Short circuit on first error.
 Stop throwing errors after the first one.
 This would assume there's telemetry in place to alert if the error throws.
 - More spooky wordings
 - Actual consequences: charge money, delete files, send a mean email.
-- Nice mode: warn when getting close instead of failing after the date or condition has passed
+- Nice mode: warn when getting close instead of failing after the date or condition has passed.
+Possibly emit warnings in prod for those that are less willing to make a binding pact.

 ## Usage